-- (1) General - (A) For the purpose of verifying that all sensors are working under sea-going conditions the system is to have a minimum recording capability.
-This requires that a semi-permanent data storage medium is to be used to record, at least once per month and the following information processed over a period of 5 minutes. - maximum peak to peak value of stress/acceleration - mean value of stress/acceleration - standard deviation of stress/acceleration - average zero crossing period of stress/acceleration - time reference - (B) Automatic post-processing of data on-board or ashore is to be available on shore or on the vessel to enable the data to be evaluated.
-Proposals will be considered for recording to be replaced by sending the data ashore via satellite on a regular basis. - (C) Where manual input, for example via a computer keyboard, is used, the input procedures are to be included in the operating manual and are to be submitted for review.
+- (1) For the purpose of verifying that all sensors are working under sea-going conditions the system is to have a minimum recording capability.
+This requires that a semi-permanent data storage medium is to be used to record, at least once per month and the following information processed over a period of 5 minutes. - maximum peak to peak value of stress/acceleration - mean value of stress/acceleration - standard deviation of stress/acceleration - average zero crossing period of stress/acceleration - (2) Automatic post-processing of data on-board or ashore is to be available on shore or on the vessel to enable the data to be evaluated.
+Proposals will be considered for recording to be replaced by sending the data ashore via satellite on a regular basis.
+Recorded data and evaluated result are to be regularly submitted to the Society every year.
+(2023) - (3) Where manual input, for example via a computer keyboard, is used, the input procedures are to be included in the operating manual and are to be submitted for review.
 This data is to be checked regularly against the criteria described in the checking procedure.